Who Will Score a Goal in the NHL Today - November 12?

 Who Will Score a Goal in the NHL Today? - November 12

-With five games on the NHL card Sunday, you have plenty of opportunities to place an anytime goal-scorer bet.
+With five games on the NHL menu Sunday, you have plenty of chances to make an anytime goal-scorer wager.
 Continue reading for the odds on players from each contest.

 Get tickets for any NHL game this season at Ticketmaster!